Settings for Night Photography - Ultimate Guide to Exposures

 Get access to ALL our online courses – 1000’s of videos, worksheets, critiques of student’s work, personalised support and much more with our monthly membership.

-Equipment needed for Night Photography
+Equipment Needed for Settings for Night Photography

-Night Photography settings of St Paul's Cathedral Taken with an ultra-wide angle lens.
+Night Photography of St Paul's Cathedral Taken with an ultra-wide angle lens.
 Night Photography Camera Settings - f 16 – 30 Seconds - ISO 400 - 16mm focal length, full frame Camera

 Taken with an ultra-wide angle lens.
 Camera Settings - f 16 – 30 Seconds - ISO 400 - 16mm focal length, full frame Camera